Our

 Before treatment can be given, there should also be comprehensive checks carried out to make sure there are no contraindications to testosterone therapy, including locally advanced or metastatic prostate cancer, male breast cancer, raised haematocrit or prostate specific antigen.
 Men wishing to have children also require different forms of treatment.

-So total testosterone, although important, is only one piece in a much larger and more complex male hormonal health and wellbeing puzzle.
+So total testosterone, although important, needs to be tested alongside other blood markers to get a full understanding of a man’s hormone levels.
+What is more, it is only one piece in a much larger and more complex male hormonal health and wellbeing puzzle.

 Important Note: The Centre for Men’s Health can only offer diagnosis and treatment to patients who are based in the UK or who can attend appointments in our UK clinics in London and Manchester.